Cosh-eco-Scraper/Cosh_Scraper_Frontend/README.md

 ## Description

 This project is the frontend for the COSH! store registration platform, providing a modern web interface for adding a store to the COSH! platform.
-The frontend is built with Next.js and Tailwind CSS, offering a seamless user experience for both store owners and conscious consumers.
+The frontend is built with Next.js and Tailwind CSS, offering a seamless user experience for store owners.
 It connects to the backend to display, register, and manage store data, brands, opening hours, and sustainability information.

 ### Key Features